apache/systemds/spark-mlcontext-programming-guide.md

 Shell and from Notebooks such as Jupyter and Zeppelin.

 **NOTE: A new MLContext API has been redesigned for future SystemML releases.
-The old API is available in all versions of SystemML but will be deprecated and removed, so please migrate to the new API.**
+The old API is available in previous versions of SystemML but is deprecated and will be removed soon, so please migrate to the new API.**

-# Spark Shell Example - NEW API
+# Spark Shell Example

-**NOTE: The new MLContext API will be available in future SystemML releases.
-It can be used by building the project using Maven ('mvn clean package', or 'mvn clean package -P distribution').
-For SystemML version 0.10.0 and earlier, please see the documentation regarding the old API.**

 ## Start Spark Shell with SystemML